Get Your Mental Health Support Letter Online

 😓 Stress leave certificate

 For taking time off work due to work-related stress, burnout, or mental health crisis.
-Covers the sick leave period specifically — more like a sick note for mental health absence than an accommodation letter.
+Covers the sick leave period specifically, functioning like a sick note for mental health absence rather than an accommodation letter.

 🎓 University mitigating circumstances letter

-For academic mitigating circumstances submissions — grade appeals, exam deferral, assessment extensions.
+For academic mitigating circumstances submissions, grade appeals, exam deferral, and assessment extensions.
 Specifically worded for university panels and academic processes.

 ♿ Disability accommodation letter